jangel01/TuffyAsks/README.md

 to the already existing course list.
 Questions and answers once posted cannot be deleted or modified.

-# Prerequisites for the Project:
+# Prerequisites for the Project to work:

 1) Node: https://nodejs.org/en